-At the approximate centre of Scotland, at the eastern end of one of its longest glens, grows what is Scotland’s, and possibly Europe’s, oldest tree.
-The Fortingall yew in Glen Lyon has been estimated to be anything from over two thousand to nine thousand years old.
-A popular legend associated with this yew relates how Pontius Pilate was variously born under this tree or played as a child in its branches, suggesting that the tree was already a landmark over two thousand years ago.
+At the approximate centre of Scotland grows what is Scotland’s, and possibly Europe’s, oldest tree.
+Estimates suggest the Fortingall yew in Glen Lyon could be anything from over two thousand to nine thousand years old.
+A popular legend relates how Pontius Pilate was born under this tree or played as a child in its branches.
+This suggests that it was already a landmark over two thousand years ago.
 Though the Romans did not invade Britain until 43 AD, several expeditions had visited from 55 BC onwards.
-Various interpretations suggest that Pontius Pilate’s father was on a diplomatic mission to a Pictish King when news reached him at Fortingall of the birth of his son, or that his wife had been travelling with him and gave birth at Fortingall.
+Some interpretations suggest that Pilate’s father was on a diplomatic mission to a Pictish King.
+News reached him at Fortingall of the birth of his son.
+Another version suggests his wife had been travelling with him and gave birth at Fortingall.

-The themes of death and resurrection continued into the Christian era, with the custom of yew shoots being buried with the deceased, and boughs of yew being used as ‘Palms’ in church at Easter.
-Yew trees have in fact established a popular association with old churches in Britain, to the extent that very old specimens of yew trees are now relatively rare outside of church grounds.
-According to Richard Mabey in his Flora Britannica “… no other type of ancient tree occurs so frequently inside church grounds …” and he goes on to say that he does not know of any similarly exclusive relationship between places of worship and a single tree species existing anywhere else in the Western world.
-In some cases yew trees have been traditionally planted beside churches.
-In other cases it seems that very old yew trees may have already been growing on a site before the earliest church building was erected there; some, such as the one beside Fortingall’s church may even predate Christianity itself.
-Several other yews growing by churches have become famous in their own right, such as the Bleeding Yews of Nevern in Pembrokeshire.
+The themes of death and resurrection continued into the Christian era.
+People buried yew shoots with the deceased, and used boughs of yew as ‘Palms’ in church at Easter.
+Yew trees have established a popular association with old churches in Britain.
+In fact very old specimens of yew trees are now rare outside of church grounds.
+According to Richard Mabey in his Flora Britannica “… no other type of ancient tree occurs so frequently inside church grounds …”.
+This relationship between places of worship and a single tree species is unique in the Western world.
+In some cases people have planted yew trees beside churches.
+In other cases it seems that very old yews were already growing on a site before the church was built there.
+Some, such as the one beside Fortingall’s church may even predate Christianity itself.
+Several other yews growing by churches have become famous in their own right.
+These include the Bleeding Yews of Nevern in Pembrokeshire.

-In the Highlands the tree seems for a long time to have been rare in the wild, though notwithstanding this Clan Fraser adopted a sprig of yew as their clan badge.
-Making deductions about its distribution from place names bearing its Gaelic name of iubhair or euair is difficult as these words can also refer to juniper, which was occasionally known as mountain yew.
-Some places such as Iona (probably derived from Ioua, the Pictish word for yew) and Kilneuair (Church of the Yew), being religious and spiritual places, are almost certainly a reflection of such places’ affinity with yew trees.
-Tomnahurich in Inverness would also be a likely candidate for an association with yews rather than junipers, as this small steep hill was reputed to be the place where Thomas the Rhymer, the Scottish mystic, disappeared into the Underworld or Faery realms; today a large cemetery remains at the foot of this hill.
+Yew’s Gaelic name is iubhair or euair.
+Gaelic place names can often tell us about the past distribution of different tree species.
+However, making deductions about yew’s distribution from place names bearing its name is difficult.
+This is because these words can also refer to juniper, which was sometimes known as mountain yew.
+The name of the island of Iona probably derived from Ioua, the Pictish word for yew.
+This island, along with Kilneuair (Church of the Yew) are religious and spiritual places, so it is almost certain that the names are a reflection of such places’ affinity with yew trees.
+Tomnahurich in Inverness would also be a likely candidate for an association with yews rather than junipers.
+This small steep hill was reputed to be the place where Thomas the Rhymer, the Scottish mystic, disappeared into the Underworld or Faery realms.
+Today a large cemetery remains at the foot of this hill.